deepugagan16/NEXT_WORD_AUTO_PREDICTION/README.md

    - Splitting data into training and testing sets.

 2. **Model Training:**
-   - Using pre-trained models or training from scratch using libraries like TensorFlow or PyTorch.
+   - Training from scratch using TensorFlow.

 3. **Prediction:**
    - Implementing a mechanism to generate text predictions based on input context.